richieleks/currencia/replit.md

 - June 26, 2025.
 Fixed exchange requests visibility in chat room with proper message creation and WebSocket broadcasting
 - June 26, 2025.
 Enhanced chat interface with rate offer and counter offer buttons in reply fields for streamlined trading
 - June 26, 2025.
 Fixed threaded chat system to prevent replies from appearing in main chat room - added "reply" message type and proper filtering
+- June 26, 2025.
+Implemented comprehensive user registration system with business details and profile completion workflow
+- June 26, 2025.
+Added automatic company name defaulting to first and last name for new users during authentication

 ## User Preferences